pweingar/BASIC816/language.md

 likely be different.
 Also, BASIC816 will have some sort of foreign function interface that will allow a user to install a "pack" of new statements to expand the language as they need.

+## Data Types

+BASIC816 supports two data types: 32-bit integers, and strings.
+(Eventually, other data types will be supported, like single precision floating point numbers.)

+### Integers

+BASIC816 supports signed, 32-bit integers.
+Integer literals may be entered in either decimal or hexadecimal formats:

+- 1234
+- -42
+- $AF0005

+### Strings

+BASIC816 supports character strings, where each character is an 8-bit byte.
+BASIC816 assumes the characters are compatible with ASCII / ISO-8859-x, but the specific interpretation of the bytes is really up to the program and the font.
+String literals may be entered in double-quotes:

+- "Hello, world."
+- "Bumbles bounce!"

+(At the moment, there is no character escaping in strings.
+This may or may not be a feature to add later.)

+Internally, strings are C-style, null-terminated arrays of bytes.
+While there is a facility for temporary strings, string variables will be allocated on the heap at the high end of memory.

 ## Commands

 The following commands are planned for implementation: